safrannn/todo_cli/README.md

 # todo_cli
-a cli todo list with golang
+a simple cli todo list with golang